marianobarrios/dregex/README.md

 Dregex - Deterministic Regular Expression Engine
 ================================================

 Dregex is a Scala/JVM library that implements a regular expression engine using deterministic finite automata (DFA).
-It supports some Perl-style features, while retaining linear matching time.
+It supports some Perl-style features and yet retains linear matching time.

 Most mainstream engines work with flavors of regular expressions based on the one that appeared Perl 5 in 1994.
 That flavors include a wide range of features, which make state-machine based implementation impossible.
 As they rely on recursive backtracking, these engines can also have exponential matching time.